9664250/TeamSparkleRocket/README.md

 Round 4: With team 5 & against team 2 & 4.
 Lost!
 The other bot got disabled, so it was a 2v1 and very hard for us to win.

 Round 5: With team 2 & against team 1 & 5.
+Lost!

+Our team won 3rd place!